ccanonizado/super-smash-bros/README.md

 ## Try our Game!

-Our game is *currently in development* but in order to run, clone or download this repository then **go to the /src/game/** directory.
+Our Super Smash Bros is *currently in development* but in order to run, clone or download this repository then **go to the /src/game/** directory.
 Once there, you may execute the program:

 ```
 # if python 3 is not your default